rvalente/dotfiles/README.md

 The idea here is to eliminate as much pre-work required to get up and running on macOS.

+Installs the environment I use on a daily basis, feel free to fork and open a PR.

+### Packages

+Homebrew packages that are included are:

+  * git
+  * go
+  * xz
+  * wget
+  * bash-completion
+  * packer
+  * hub
+  * vim
+  * shellcheck
+  * tree
+  * fasd

+Python packages that are installed/upgraded from pip are:

+  * pip
+  * setuptools
+  * python-openstackclient
+  * ansible
+  * pep8

 ## Installation

-Simply run `make` and you will have the dotfiles deployed.
+Simply run `make install` and you will have the dotfiles deployed.

 ## Credits